MarioLisbona/CA-T2A2-API-Webserver/docs/Forum-API-endpoints.md

 }
 ```

-  - Reply does not exist
+  - Post does not exist

 ```JSON
 {